TheoDrHashiriya/DMus_Payday/README.md

 - See the mod page's [Features list](https://forum.zdoom.org/viewtopic.php?f=43&t=72207#p1188860).

 ## Known Issues (& Their Solutions)
-- If the game freezes on level start, see this [issue page](https://github.com/cyberc001/DoomDynMus/issues/2) for a temporary solution.
+- The game freezes on level start when loading the cloned repo and the mod without extracting and repacking the music pack first.
+See this [issue page](https://github.com/cyberc001/DoomDynMus/issues/2).
 - The game will crash with a VM execution aborted error in some instances.
 Although it was fixed by cyberc001, it still persists at times.\
 The current available workaround is to press the Escape button and start a new game.
 For more info, here's the [issue page](https://github.com/cyberc001/DoomDynMus/issues/1).